Lodge Reservations: Defeat of the treaty by senatorial debate

 On September 16, 1919, Senator Lodge called the treaty up for consideration by the full Senate.
-On November 15, the chamber was still considering the treaty when for the first time in its history, the Senate successfully voted to invoke cloture, cutting off debate on the treaty.
+On November 6th, Lodge, introduced his reservations, whilst on November 15, the chamber was still considering the treaty when for the first time in its history, the Senate successfully voted to invoke cloture, cutting off debate on the treaty.
 Four days later, the Senate voted on Lodge's resolution to advise and consent to ratification subject to the reservations.
 The vote was 39 in favor and 55 opposed.
 A two-thirds vote being required, the resolution failed.
 The senators who favored ratification of the treaty without reservations had joined with the "irreconcilables," those who opposed the treaty under any circumstances, to defeat the reservations.
 The Senate then considered a resolution to advise and consent to ratification of the treaty without reservations.
 The vote was 38 in favor and 53 opposed.
 A two-thirds vote being required, the resolution failed.
 The final blow occurred on March 19, 1920, when the treaty with reservations was again defeated, 49 in favor to 35 against.

 Many historians attribute the treaty's failure to Wilson's diminished health at the time of the defeat and to his total unwillingness to compromise.
 On October 2, 1919, Wilson suffered a massive stroke that affected the left side of his body.
 He gradually recovered from this stroke, but took its toll on his health.
 Thomas A. Bailey wrote that "Wilson's physical and mental condition had a profoundly important bearing on the final defeat of the treaty."
 Several prominent thinkers believed that if Wilson had been functioning at his pre-stroke level, he would have been able to bridge the discrepancies between the two forms of Reservations on the treaty.

 Wilson's doctor, Edwin A. Weinstein, felt that "had Wilson been in full health, he would have found the formula to reconcile the differences between the Lodge and Hitchcock Reservations."
 (Arthur Link) His illness affected him in that it incapacitated part of his left side.
 After the stroke, Wilson would distance himself from his paralyzed arm by referring to the arm as "it".
 His stroke also seemed to polarize his emotions (Arthur Link), causing him to become even more stubborn when dealing with the reservations.

 Another factor in the defeat of the treaty was Wilson's staunch belief that the people supported him.
 He refused to compromise and so, according to Bailey, betrayed the League.
 Wilson's refusal led him to formulate his "Jackson Day" letter in which he calamitously made the treaty an issue of the upcoming 1920 presidential election.
 The letter sealed the fate of the treaty by converting a nonpartisan issue into a hostage of party loyalty and politics.